 Torre dei Conti: (left) western view; (right) eastern view

 The full name of the Conti was Conti di Segni; the family acquired importance in 1198 when Lotario di Segni became Pope Innocent III; during his pontificate the Conti built a very high tower on the ruins of a Roman temple; the upper part of the tower collapsed in 1349 because of an earthquake; the poet Francesco Petrarca wrote about the event in his letters (Book XI - VII): Turris illa toto orbe unica, quae comitum dicebatur, ingentibus ruinis laxata dissolvitur, et nunc, velut trunca capit, superbi verticis honorem solo effusum despicit (That famous tower called the Torre dei Conti, unique in the world, was rent by enormous cracks, and fell apart; and now, with its summit lopped off, it looks down and beholds strewn upon the ground the glory of its proud head. - Translation by Mario Emilio Cosenza).

 SS.
-Quirico e Giuditta is just outside the Forum of Augustus, so it was not
+Quirico e Giuditta is just outside Foro di Augusto, so it was not

-touched by them and it gives an idea of the lost churches.
+touched by them and it gives an idea of the size and appearance of the lost churches.
 You may wish to peer inside the church to see

 a dramatic painting portraying